6St6Jimmy6/Log-File-Reader-and-Plotter/README.md

 Load a log file.
 Plot it.
 Change the X, Y and Y2 to change what to plot on each axis.

-Later will do zooming etc. Just a first release until got time to do more.
+Just a first release until got time to do more advanced stuff.